Classic & Luxury itinerary day-by-day

 Circular walk from Gordes

 Start the day with a walk through lavender and thyme-laden fields to the Romanesque Sénanque Abbey, a jewel of 12th century architecture.
 Built in 1148, the abbey has housed an order of Cistercian monks for over 850 years.
 Your path then climbs out of the Sénancole valley, offering breathtaking bird's eye views of the abbey below.
 The descent back to Gordes is just as scenic, along a route that weaves between ancient stone walls and 'bories' – old dry stone dwellings.
-Dine wherever you wish in the evening and then head back to your hotel for a well-earned rest.

 Optional 6 miles (10 km)